expo/expo/docs/pages/classic/building-standalone-apps.md

 One of the easiest ways to test your standalone app is using a [simulator build](#building-for-ios) and then using TestFlight for your physical device for testing.
 However, if you want to build and install an app directly on a physical device through Xcode, follow the steps below to generate one using Expo CLI:

-- Generate preliminary certificate such as app identifier and distribution certificate by running the command:
+- Generate preliminary certificates such as app identifier and distribution certificate by running the command:

 <Terminal cmd={['$ expo build:ios']} />